Necromancer2Point0/MSI-GS66-OC-New-Dawn/README.md

 The directories and files are pretty self-explanatory:

-- "Latest Stable Bootable" is the most functional bootable build I am currently running [EFI A] ---> OC 0.6.0
+- "Latest Stable Bootable" is the most functional bootable build I am currently running ---> OC 0.7.8
-- "Latest WiP Unbootable" is a work in progress unbootable build I am tinkering with [EFI B] ---> OC 0.7.3
-- archive contains a record of all previous stable build versions
+- archive contains a record of all previous stable build versions ---> OC 0.6.0 unless otherwise specified
-- debug contains a record of all debug logs for troubleshooting purposes ---> ** as regards [EFI A] **
+- debug contains a record of all debug logs for troubleshooting purposes
-- misc contains miscellaneous materials (BIOS settings and an in-depth guide on how to undervolt the machine)
+- misc contains miscellaneous materials (BIOS settings, bug fixes, and an in-depth guide on how to undervolt the machine)
 - README.md contains this message

 Please note that SMBIOS data values (ie serials, hardware uuids...) have been redacted.
 If you wish to use this EFI,